eoss-image-processing/eoss-image-processing.github.io/_posts/2020-06-24-trainable-segmentation.markdown

 - measures of local texture in this region

-Such features are computed by first convolving the image of interest with a Gaussian kernel, and then measuring the local intensity, gradient intensity, or the eigenvalues of the Hessian matrix.
+Such features are computed by first convolving the image of interest with a Gaussian kernel, and then measuring the local color intensity, gradient intensity, or the eigenvalues of the Hessian matrix.
 Conveniently, these operations are provided by the [`filters` module of `scikit-image`](https://scikit-image.org/docs/stable/api/skimage.filters.html) and are relatively fast, since they operate on local neighbourhoods.